-Human rights defenders are accorded particular rights and protections, as outlined in the United Nations' Declaration on Human Rights Defenders.
-Globally, however, community members, Indigenous Peoples and human rights defenders who express opposition to mining projects continue to suffer human rights abuses, stigmatisation, harassment, attacks, or worse.
-Global Witness recorded 207 killings of land and environmental defenders in 2017, with the mining sector ranking second, behind agribusiness, in the number of such killings.
+Human rights, land, environmental, and labour rights defenders are accorded particular rights and protections, as outlined in the United Nations' Declaration on Human Rights Defenders.
+Globally, however, community members, Indigenous Peoples, labour rights defenders, union organisers, land, environmental and human rights defenders who express opposition to mining projects continue to suffer human rights abuses, stigmatisation, harassment, attacks, or worse.
+Global Witness recorded 212 killings of land and environmental defenders in 2019, with the mining sector ranking first, followed by agribusiness, in the number of such killings.